hafeezhmha/goodminton/README.md

 ## Usage

 Go to your Telegram chat with the bot and send commands.
-The bot is smart, so you can be creative!

 -   `/start` - Shows the welcome message.
+-   `/setlocation` - Prompts you to share your location to save it for future searches.
 -   `/find courts tomorrow from 8pm to 10pm`
 -   `/find next wednesday 6 to 8 pm`
 -   `/find courts on july 25th between 19:00 and 21:00`